Rotations of Figures in a Plane

 Axis Symmetry

-A figure in space is said to have axis symmetry if it can be mapped onto itself after a rotation that is strictly between and about a line.
+A figure in space is said to have axis symmetry if it can be mapped onto itself after a rotation — strictly between and — about a line.

-As the example above shows, a hexagonal prism can be rotated or about the axis of symmetry and it would still look the same.
-It is worth noting that rotating any figure about any axis will not modify how it looks.
+As the given example demonstrates, a hexagonal prism can be rotated or about the axis of symmetry and it would still look the same.
+It is worth noting that rotating any figure about any axis will not change how it looks.

 Concept